 Ask if there is a low- or no-fat dressing available and substitute that for the one that comes with the salad.
 Use the smallest amount you can to flavor your salad.
 Some restaurants have plain packets of vinegar or lemon juice.
 Think about sprinkling these on your greens instead of dressing.
 You can also ask for dressing on the side.
 That way, you can control how much you use.

 All of the major fast food chains have websites that detail the nutrition information of their menu items.
 Read about their fast food salads ahead of time.
 This way, you might be better able to choose a healthful option.

 Eat Right—Academy of Nutrition and Dietetics http://www.eatright.org

-5 healthy salad ingredients.
+Build a healthy salad.
 Eat Right—Academy of Nutrition and Dietetics website.
-Available at: http://www.eatright.org/resource/food/planning-and-prep/snack-and-meal-ideas/healthy-salads.
-Updated April 2014.
-Accessed February 3, 2017.
+Available at: https://www.eatright.org/food/planning-and-prep/snack-and-meal-ideas/healthy-salads.
+Accessed November 5, 2021.

 Healthy fast food.
 Helpguide website.
 Available at: https://www.helpguide.org/articles/healthy-eating/healthier-fast-food.htm.
 Accessed November 5, 2021.